kiyo9w/Imacall/documenation/USER_STORY.md

 7. Simple and user-friendly interface, with a clear chatbox and send button.
 8. Saves chat history, allowing users to review past messages.
 9. API integration to expand to other platforms (Messenger, Slack, Telegram).
+10. Provides an option for users to rate AI responses or provide feedback directly (e.g., thumbs up/down, regenerate response, add guidance for response...).

 -----------------------------------------------------------------------------------------------------------------------------